The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 The result on near complements that we will prove in this section is stated below.

-\begin{thmD} Let $G$ be a solvable minimax group and $K\lhd G$.
+\begin{thmC} Let $G$ be a solvable group of finite rank and $K\lhd G$.
 Assume that $K$ is a member of $\mathfrak{X}_{\pi}$ and $K$ is Noetherian as a $G$-operator group.
 Suppose further that $G/K$ is $\pi$-minimax and virtually torsion-free.
-Then there exists a near complement to $K$ in $G$. \end{thmD}
+Then there is a near complement to $K$ in $G$. \end{thmC}

-Throughout our discussion, we will make use of the following elementary property of Noetherian groups with operators that are solvable and minimax.

-\begin{lemma} Assume that $G$ is a group and $N$ a Noetherian $G$-operator group.
-If $N$ is solvable and minimax, then $\tau(N)$ is finite. \end{lemma}